fcarriedo/svc/README.md

 You can also start and stop the service from your executable as:

 ```
-  myapp-service.exe [start|stop]
+  nginx-svc.exe [start|stop]
 ```

-Or remove it from the services as:
+Or remove it from services as:

 ```
-  myapp-services.exe remove
+  nginx-svc.exe remove
 ```

 ### Build from source